This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 If you have a child born with or diagnosed with cerebral palsy, you may be in a position to need to take legal action.

-You might need to do this to hold accountable those medical professionals who caused your child’s disability or to fight back against discrimination and denial of rights and services because of limitations.
+You might need to do this to hold accountable those medical professionals.
+They caused your child’s disability or to fight back against discrimination and denial of rights and services because of limitations.

 Medical Malpractice Lawsuits